 As the sittings continued, Sylvette became terrified that Picasso would ask her to pose in the nude.
 ‘I’m so pudique,’ she confides in her charming French accent, ‘I never liked undressing.’
 One day, as an opening gambit, he produced a painting made from imagination showing her with one breast exposed, and asked if she minded.
 ‘He was never direct.’
 When he proposed a professional fee, she declined the offer: ‘I was clever, wasn’t I?’
 The timid teenager had the old seducer in her power.
 ‘He knew that if he put a foot wrong I would run away from him, famous or not famous.
 I was as proud as a wild horse.’

 Today Picasso’s former muse lives quietly in Devon under the name of Lydia Corbett.
-Now an artist herself, she has an eightieth birthday exhibition in November at the Fosse Gallery in Stow-on-the-Wold.
+Now an artist herself, she has an exhibition in the Mall Galleries in London, opening on Wednesday.
 Her paintings in watercolour and oil owe much to Picasso, and many re-imagine those glory days.
 In one, Toby rests his hands on the shoulders of Sylvette as represented in the Cubist portrait by Picasso now in the Art Institute of Chicago; in another the young ‘Sylvette’ from the portrait in the Kunsthalle Bremen stands beside the young Picasso.
 I ask her what would have happened if she had met the artist then.
 ‘I would have fallen in love with him,’ she replies, without missing a beat.
 I wonder what he would have made of her paintings.
 ‘Oh, he might say: “She’s just as good as me!” ’ she responds, before adding in her most disarming French accent: ‘I’m being naughty.’

 Young Woman with a Mandolin, Picasso, 1932